M-J-Robbins/good-email-code/email-enhancements/picture.md

 #### type
 This defines the image type, in the above example I'm using a webP image.
 WebP is a great image format, it can do animation and has far better compression than a gif (to be fair the gif format was last updated in 1989 so it's done well to last this long).
 However webP is not supported everywhere just yet, so using `type="image/webp"` we can suggest to switch to this image if it's supported, otherwise it will fallback to another `<source>` that is supported or go back to the fallback set in the `<img>`.

-Here is a [list of image file types](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types)  you can referance.
+Here is a [list of image file types](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types)  you can reference.

 #### media
 This defines a media condition (similar to a media query), so you could, for example change an image on viewports less than 500px using this code.